Everton? Leeds? Burnley? Who is set to go down?

 With Norwich City having been relegated and Watford seemingly not far behind, Everton, Leeds United and Burnley are the three teams most in danger of filling the third and final relegation place come the season's end.

-Everton are one of six teams to have never been relegated from the Premier League, but face the threat of dropping out of the top tier of English football for the first time since 1951 unless they can produce a late escapology act.
+Everton are one of six teams to have never been relegated from the Premier League, but face the threat of dropping out of the top tier of English football for the first time since 1951 unless they can make the most of their two games in hand.

-The Toffees, who occupy the third relegation place, have two games in hand on Burnley and Leeds United going into their home game against Chelsea on Sunday but their rivals are five points better off.

-Frank Lampard's side will also play Leicester City, Watford, Brentford, Crystal Palace and Arsenal, who are chasing a Champions League place, before the season is out.

 Burnley are the form team of the trio.
 The Clarets have picked up 10 points from a possible 12 since sacking Sean Dyche as manager and replacing him with caretaker Mike Jackson.

-They face Aston Villa twice in between a game against Tottenham, who like Arsenal are trying to secure a Champions League berth, before finishing off the season at Turf Moor against Newcastle United.

-Leeds United ended a 16-year absence from the top flight in 2020 but their concerns over relegation will only have heightened after a 4-0 defeat by Manchester City.
+Leeds United ended a 16-year absence from the top flight in 2020 but their concerns over relegation will only have heightened after a 4-0 defeat by Manchester City, adding to their significantly worse goal difference than their rivals.

-They have a significantly worse goal difference than their rivals and their run-in pits them against Arsenal, Chelsea, Brighton and Brentford.

 |The run-in